A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Introduction

-\textit{Organization of the paper.} Section~2 recalls the classes SPP, QTCPP, even–SPP, stair–PP, and p–stair–PP, and the relations proved in \cite{SAF24,Pro90}, and formulates the bijection problem.
+\textit{Organization of this paper.} Section~2 recalls the classes SPP, QTCPP, even–SPP, stair–PP, and p–stair–PP, and the relations proved in \cite{SAF24,Pro90}, and formulates the bijection problem.
 Section~3 explains the \(1:2^{\#S}\) correspondences and the reduction to the problem of constructing a compatible bijection between even SPPs and stair-PPs.
 Section~4 fixes notation on signed sets, sijections, and compatibility, and reviews the LGV framework.
-Section~5 develops the path model and transformations on the staircase side and introduce \(I_m\); Section~6 does the same on the even–SPP side and introduces \(J_m\); Section~7 relates \(I_m\) and \(J_m\) and assembles the constructions into the bijection between \(\SPP{n}{M}\) and \(\QTCPP{n}{M}\).
-Section~8 gives a short conclusion.
+Section~5 develops the path model and transformations on the staircase side and introduces \(I_m\).
+Section~6 does the same on the even–SPP side and introduces \(J_m\).
+Section~7 relates \(I_m\) and \(J_m\) and assembles the constructions into the bijection between \(\SPP{n}{M}\) and \(\QTCPP{n}{M}\).
+Section~8 demonstrates an example of the full sijection.
+Section~9 gives a short conclusion.